An Overview of the Medicare Part D Prescription Drug Benefit

-In 2019, 45 million Medicare beneficiaries are enrolled in Medicare Part D plans, including employer-only group plans.
-Another 1.4 million beneficiaries are estimated to have drug coverage through employer-sponsored retiree plans where the employer receives subsidies equal to 28% of drug expenses between $435 and $8,950 per retiree (in 2020).
+In 2020, 46.5 million Medicare beneficiaries are enrolled in Medicare Part D plans, including employer-only group plans; of the total, just over half (53%) are enrolled in stand-alone PDPs and nearly half (47%) are enrolled in Medicare Advantage drug plans (Figure 4).
+Another 1.3 million beneficiaries are estimated to have drug coverage through employer-sponsored retiree plans where the employer receives a subsidy from the federal government equal to 28% of drug expenses between $445 and $9,200 per retiree (in 2021).
 Several million beneficiaries are estimated to have other sources of drug coverage, including employer plans for active workers, FEHBP, TRICARE, and Veterans Affairs (VA).
-Yet 12% of people with Medicare are estimated to lack creditable drug coverage.
+Another 12% of people with Medicare are estimated to lack creditable drug coverage.

 Part D Spending and Financing